Mrs Hinch: Books

 In April 2019, Hinchliffe's first book, Hinch Yourself Happy, sold 160,302 copies in three days, making it the second highest-selling non-fiction book in the UK at that time.
 Her second book, The Activity Journal, was released in 2019 and reached number 1 on the Sunday Times Bestseller List.
 Her third book, The Little Book of Lists, became the number one bestseller in the UK in April 2020, boosted by a surge in interest in cleaning and home care following the introduction of coronavirus lockdown restrictions.
 In October 2020, her memoir, This Is Me, also became a number 1 bestseller.

+In 2023, she published a book, Welcome to Hinch Farm, with illustrations by Hannah George, dealing with the topic of children's anxiety about moving house.
+Hardback and ebook versions in 2023 were followed by a paperback in 2024.

 Other media

 This Morning has featured Mrs Hinch's cleaning tips.

 In March 2021, Hinchliffe's podcast, All the Best, was recommended by The Guardian as 'podcast of the week'.

 Product promotion

 Hinchliffe's recommendations have caused a surge in sales, such as when a cleaning pad she recommended quickly sold out.
-In 2019, she was investigated by the Advertising Standards Authority for allegedly failing to make legally required disclosures that product promotions on her Instagram were paid advertisements.
+In 2019 and March 2023, she was investigated by the Advertising Standards Authority for allegedly failing to make legally required disclosures that product promotions on her Instagram were paid advertisements.